Horizon Psychiatry

 I recognize that bravery in every client I work with because I have been there.

-I am a deep listener who creates the time and safe space for my clients to share their challenges without being rushed or judged.
 My work in home hospice, as well as my own history of personal struggles, most strongly inform my compassionate approach.
 Painful losses, beginning when I was young, have helped me develop a clear understanding that every minute of this life counts.
-Your time, energy, and resources are limited, so I offer a one-stop solution of integrated psychiatric care that includes:

 therapy